Coronavirus FAQs - Academic Students

 Information on remote instruction for students, including access instructions and technology resources, is at www.kent.edu/keeponlearning.
 For technology issues, contact TechHelp by either submitting a support ticket or via Live Chat with support staff.
 You can also call 24 hours a day, 7 days a week at 330-672-HELP.

-What if I have questions or technical issues with my coursework?
+Technology for Courses: What if I have questions or need support

 - Reach out to your professor quickly if you are experiencing difficulty with technology or course content.
 If you have issues directly related to your coursework, contact your instructor.